HOME > > SENSING AND CONTROL MAIN PAGE > > SENSORS > > WEATHER

 See also: Calculating "inches of rain".

 Colder climes: If you have below freezing periods, it is an interesting challenge to fit your "rain" fall collector with something to warm it, turn snow to rain, and find out how much has fallen that way.
-See my page on miscellaneous weather sensors if you are interested in measuring depth of snow fallen.
+See my page about measuring snowfall if you are interested other answers.

 Rainfall collectors are especially vulnerable to problems arising from debris (leaves, etc) and the activities of arthropods.
 If you put a screen over the top, you will, in each rainstorm, "miss" some of the rainfall.